recepinanc/recepinanc.github.io/_posts/2021-01-31-cloud-terminology-I.md

 Let's learn about some cloud terms!

-I've been hearing bunch of terms about cloud technologies lately, without actually getting my head around what they meant.
-Recently, I decided to study on that subject and I started to create this glossary of cloud terms, this way I could use them as references for my upcoming posts ans studies on cloud technologies.
+I've been coming across different terms about cloud technologies without actually getting my head around what they meant.
+Recently, I decided to study Cloud Technologies.
+I started creating a glossary for cloud terms to use them as references for my upcoming posts.

-With the first post of "Cloud Terminology" series we are going to look at a small, but commonly used subset of cloud terms:
+With the first post of the "Cloud Terminology" series we are going to look at a small, but commonly used subset of cloud terms.
 * Public Cloud
 * Private Cloud
 * Virtual Private Cloud

 # Public Cloud

-A Public Cloud is set of resource that are provided to you and other customers by a vendor.
+A Public Cloud is a set of resources provided to you and other customers by a vendor.

-Public Cloud enables us to provision resources on demand according to our needs.
-There are many different vendors on the public cloud and depending on what you need as you build your software, they may offer you solutions on different abstraction levels.
+The Public Cloud enables us to provision resources on-demand according to our needs.
+There are many different vendors for public cloud services that offer you variant solutions based on your needs to build your software.

-As these solutions' levels goes **deeper**, it gives you **more control on the resource**, however, this also means **greater overhead** since you'll have more things to do for that resource to be working properly.
+As these solutions' levels **go down**, it gives you **more control over the resource**.
+However, this also means more **overhead** since you'll have more things to do for that resource to be working reliably.

-And one of the greatest benefits about public cloud is that you only pay for what you use.
-This gives you the ability to optimize your expenses.
+And one of the tremendous benefits of the public cloud is that you only pay for what you use.
+That gives you the ability to **optimize your expenses**.

 Take a look at the below diagram to visualize solutions at different levels.
 Starting from bare-metal, where you got all the control but you have to do almost everything by yourself to get your software up and running, to serverless services where you only concentrate on writing your application code and networking, scaling and all others are handled for you.